 It is presently anticipated that the fiscal 2017 Annual Meeting of Shareholders will be held on March 2, 2018.
-Shareholder proposals intended to be considered for inclusion in the proxy statement and form of proxy for presentation at the Fiscal 2017 Annual Meeting of Shareholders must be received by the Company no later than not less than 120 calendar days before the one year anniversary of the date this proxy statement is mailed.
-However, if the date of the fiscal 2017 Annual Meeting of Shareholders is changed by more than 30 days from the date of the fiscal 2016 Annual Meeting, then the deadline will be a reasonable time before the Company begins to print and send its proxy materials.
-In addition, all proposals must comply with the Company's charter and bylaws and the provisions of Rule 14a-8 adopted under Section 14(a) of the Exchange Act, which lists the requirements for the inclusion of shareholder proposals in company-sponsored proxy materials.
-Any proposals must be submitted in writing to the following address: Corporate Secretary, Portsmouth Square, Inc., 10940 Wilshire Blvd., Suite 2150, Los Angeles, CA 90024.
+Any shareholder proposals intended to be considered for inclusion in the proxy statement and form of proxy card for presentation at the fiscal 2017 Annual Meeting of Shareholders must be received by the Company no later than the one year anniversary of the date that this proxy statement is mailed.
+In addition, all proposals must comply with the provisions of Rule 14a-8 adopted under Section 14(a) of the Exchange Act, which lists the requirements for inclusion of shareholder proposals in company-sponsored proxy materials.
+Any proposals must be submitted in writing to the following address: David Nguyen, Treasurer, Santa Financial Corporation, 10940 Wilshire Blvd., Suite 2150, Los Angeles, CA 90024.
 It is suggested that the proposal be submitted by certified mail - return receipt requested.